-Visitors were not allowed in and out of the Monastery freely; contact tracing, temperature taking, safe distancing and restrictions in the number of visitors were required.
-We also limit pray time and encourage visitors do not bring any joss papers or other paper offering items for offerings to their ancestors.
+While contact tracing, temperature taking, safe distancing and restrictions in the number of visitors were no longer required, we continue to limit prayer time and to spread out the crowd during major festive dates.
+We also encourage visitors not to bring any joss papers or other paper offering items for offerings to their ancestors.
 In this regard, I encourage all to embrace the Singapore Government Green Plan to make it a reality.
-We can take small steps to actively builder a greener environment for all such as reduce the burning of papers and joss sticks.
+We can take small steps to actively build a greener environment for all such as reduce the burning of papers and joss sticks.